cfunkz/Lollipop-Music-DISCORD.PY/README.md

 ## License

-This code is available under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.
+This code is available under the Apache 2.0 License.
+Contact me for any details through discord/email or github.